ME495-Navigation/slam-project-henryburon/turtlelib/README.md

          * Con: May accidentally create extra/unnecessary objects (and thereby impact computational performance).
       3.
          * Pro: Efficient, avoids object copies.
 Relatively less verbose.
          * Con: Modifies original object, which could be a problem if other parts of code rely on it.
+            - This is a big problem

    - Which of the methods would you implement and why?

    * I would implement (c), where the Vector2D object is modified to represent the unit vector.
 It is efficient, as it avoids creating a new object for the normalized vector.
 The code is also relatively simple, concise, and easy to understand.
 The most important factor for me was simplicity, as I am not worried about performance gains, and this implementation allowed me to be sure of the function's performance.
+You actually did not implement this.

 2. What is the difference between a class and a struct in C++?